oporje/list-management/README.md

 2) Run `npm install`
 3) Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

-Uses Ngrx store to maintain the state of the applications **Components used**
+Uses Ngrx store to maintain the state of the applications.

+**Components used**

 1) List container - Container component responsible to get/set state to perform Add, Move, Delete operations